Exponential quantum space advantage for Shannon entropy estimation in data streams: Methods

 \subsection{Classical space lower bounds for streaming entropy estimation}

-We establish a classical space lower bound for streaming entropy estimation via a reduction from the Gap Hamming Distance (GHD) problem.
-In the GHD problem, two parties, Alice and Bob, are given binary strings $\mathbf{x}, \mathbf{y} \in \{0,1\}^m$, and must distinguish between the following two cases:
+We generalize the classical space lower bound for one-pass streaming entropy estimation in \cite{amitSODA} to the multi-pass setting.
+More specifically, we establish a classical space lower bound for multi-pass streaming entropy estimation via a reduction from the Gap Hamming Distance (GHD) problem.
+The corresponding result is summarized in the following theorem.

-where $d(\mathbf{x}, \mathbf{y})$ denotes the Hamming distance.
-It is known that any randomized communication protocol for GHD requires $\Omega(m)$ bits of communication \cite{amitSODA}.

-To reduce GHD to entropy estimation, we construct a data stream $A$ of length $2m$ over a polynomial-size universe determined by $(\mathbf{x}, \mathbf{y})$.
-The stream is formed by concatenating two substreams $A_{\mathbf{x}}$ and $A_{\mathbf{y}}$, each of length $m$, generated respectively by Alice and Bob.
-The resulting empirical distribution has Shannon entropy

-so that the entropy directly encodes the Hamming distance between the inputs.
-Thus, distinguishing the ``near'' and ``far'' cases reduces to approximating the entropy within sufficiently small multiplicative error.